henry2004y/vlasiator_manual/menu2.md

 There are some additional options for setting sparsity:

-* `dynamicAlgorithm`: type of algorithm used for calculating the dynamic minValue. `0` is none, `1` is linear algorithm based on rho, `2` is linear algorithm based on Blocks.
+* `dynamicAlgorithm`: type of algorithm used for calculating the dynamic minValue. `0` is none, `1` is linear algorithm based on rho, `2` is linear algorithm based on blocks.
 Example linear algorithm: y = kx+b, where dynamicMinValue1=k*dynamicBulkValue1 + b, and dynamicMinValue2 = k*dynamicBulkValue2 + b.

 I need to ask about this.